zackpyle/etch-docs/docs/docs/feature-flags/index.md

 ### Basic Usage

+To use Feature Flags, you can create a `json` file called `flags.user.json` in `/wp-content/uploads/etch/`.
+This file allows you to override the default value for any specific flag on a flag-by-flag basis.
+Any flag not specified in your `flags.user.json` file will use its default value.
+If this file doesn't exist, or if it is an empty JSON object (`{}`), Etch will use the default flag values for all flags.

-To use Feature Flags, you need to create a `json` file called `flags.json` in `/wp-content/plugins/etch/config` using the following format:
+The file should use the following format:

 ```json
 {